magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_collapsible.md

 <h3 id="fedg_collaps_collapsible">collapsible</h3>

-If this option is set to false, the content will not be collapsed when the panel is active.
+If this option is set to false, the content is not collapsed when the panel is active.

 **Type**: Boolean